Easy Garlic and Lemon Shrimp

 How to Make Easy Garlic and Lemon Shrimp:

-- I used 21-25 count shrimp, which seemed perfect for this recipe.
+- I used 21-25 count shrimp, which was perfect for this recipe.
 Let the shrimp thaw overnight in the refrigerator the day before you’re going to cook them.
 (Buy pre-peeled shrimp or peel them when they’ve thawed.)

 - Zest and juice the lemon and mince the garlic so it’s ready when you start to cook the shrimp.